r-spatial/asdar-book.org/docs/book2ed_errata.md

 > SGDF <- SpatialGridDataFrame(GRD, proj4string=crs, data=data.frame(o=o))
 ```

+Page 121: drop legend as geoR unavailable (May 2022).

 ## cm2
 Page 135: From GEOS 3.9.0 with Overlay-NG, the same slivers are found, but their order differs.